whistlegraph/aesthetic-computer/README.txt

 *** first week of july 2 ***
   - [🔴] always display first paint iteration. (corner skip in `ucla-2-a`)
+  - [] fix 'sawtooth'
+  - [] add drum kit for thursday how to make a touch based drum kit, with buttons
   - [] users need to log out and log back in before publishing (sessions get lost)
     - [-] test after opening and closing the pane